 - R v F (2016): Represented a youth accused of attempted murder following a group attack on a bus.

 - R v M (2011): Murder of a man in the car park of a public house.

 - R v V (2010): Conspiracy to murder a man in an attempted ‘honour killing’ using sulphuric acid.

 Serious Sexual Offences

 Stan has represented clients accused of all manner of sexual offences including offences against adults and children.
 He has completed the Vulnerable Witness Training Course and is experienced in cross-examining vulnerable witnesses in cases involving allegations of serious offences.

 - R v P (2016): Represented a University Professor accused of serious sexual offences including attempted rape, against his best friend’s 8 year old daughter.

 - R v JS (2015): Acted for a defendant alleged to have attacked one woman in a park and whilst on bail for that offence, raped a prostitute.

 - R v G (2009): 16 year old defendant acquitted of 6 counts of rape at knifepoint and one count of sexual activity with a child alleged to have been committed against three complainants.

-- R v A (2006): Defendant accused of historic rape and indecent assault.
+- R v A (2006): Defendant accused of historic rape and indecent assault of a young girl.